anywheredoor/phonocardiogram-lvef-deeplearning/README.md

 Final Year Project, Bachelor of Biomedical Sciences, Li Ka Shing Faculty of Medicine, The University of Hong Kong.

-## Overview
+## Project Summary
-- Binary classification: LVEF <= 40% (label 1) vs > 40% (label 0).
-- Inputs: PCG recordings from smartphones (iPhone, Android) and electronic stethoscopes.
-- Representations: MFCC and gammatone spectrograms.
-- Backbones: MobileNetV2, MobileNetV3-Large, EfficientNet-B0, EfficientNetV2-S, SwinV2-Tiny, SwinV2-Small.
-- Patient-level splits to avoid leakage; supports within-device, cross-device, and pooled evaluations.
+This project builds a PCG-based screening model for reduced LVEF (binary classification: EF <= 40% vs > 40%) using recordings from iPhone, Android, and digital stethoscope devices.
+The core comparisons are (1) MFCC vs gammatone time-frequency representations and (2) lightweight CNNs vs SwinV2 backbones, with emphasis on within-device performance and cross-device generalization.

 ## Repository Structure
 - `src/data`: metadata, splits, stats, caching, QA.